Olivia de Havilland, two-time Oscar winner and last surviving star of ‘Gone With the Wind,’ dies at 104

 In “Lady in a Cage” (1964), she played a wealthy invalid trapped in her home elevator as strangers violate her property.
 That same year, she appeared in “Hush . . .
 Hush, Sweet Charlotte” as an unexpectedly wicked cousin to a suspected murderer, played by Davis.

-In 2017, Ms. de Havilland brought a defamation suit against the FX Networks for portraying her in the miniseries “Feud: Bette and Joan” — set in the 1960s — as a gossip who stoked the rivalry between Davis and actress Joan Crawford and called Fontaine a “bitch.”
+In 2017, Ms. de Havilland brought a defamation suit against the FX Networks for portraying her in the miniseries “Feud: Bette and Joan” — set in the 1960s — as a gossip who stoked the rivalry between Davis and actress Joan Crawford.
 Ms. de Havilland, who sought to control her likeness, said the filmmakers did not seek her consent.

 “At this stage of my life and career I am in a unique position to stand up and speak truth to power — an action that would be very difficult for a young actor to undertake,” she told the New York Times.
 A California appellate court ruled against her in 2018, in what free-speech advocates hailed as a victory.
 The actress’s attorney said she would appeal, but the U.S. Supreme Court declined to review the case.